Lighting

 Because hognose snakes won’t die without UVB lighting, many say that it is not necessary for keeping them as pets.
 However, UVB is highly beneficial, as snakes can and do synthesize vitamin D3 from exposure to UVB wavelengths.
 Studies are finding that there are also other benefits which improve the snake’s overall wellbeing.
 Many keepers have observed more activity and overall better health in their snakes after adding UV lighting.

 For these reasons ReptiFiles recommends providing UVB as part of your hognose snake’s setup.
-For more information, read our article, What is UVB, and Why is it Important to Reptile Husbandry?
+For more information, read my article, What is UVB, and Why is it Important to Reptile Husbandry?

 Photo contributed by Krista Childers.